Abibubble/ms4-lead-shot-hazard/README.md

 #### Lighthouse

-[Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to ensure that the code was as performant as possible, confirming to best practices, and SEO and Accessibility guidelines.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to ensure that the code was as performant as possible, conforming to best practices, and SEO and Accessibility guidelines.

 #### WebPageTest

-[WebPageTest](https://www.webpagetest.org/) was used to ensure that the code was as performant as possible, confirming to best practices, and SEO and Accessibility guidelines.
+[WebPageTest](https://www.webpagetest.org/) was used to ensure that the code was as performant as possible, conforming to best practices, and SEO and Accessibility guidelines.
 As it is often more reliable than Lighthouse, this was used near the end of the project to fix any remaining issues.

 #### Flask